JupyterDataViz/Interactive-Data-Visualization-for-mathemtics-using-Jupyter-Notebook/README.md

 - User Input Integration: Allow users to input data to generate custom visualizations.
 - Mathematical Concept Demonstration: Visualize mathematical data to help learners to understand much better and easier by breaking down multiplication into understandable, color-coded segments.
 - Personalized User Experience

+## Usage
+1. Open the interactive_math_visualization.ipynb notebook in Jupyter.
+2. Follow the instructions within the notebook to run the cells and visualize data.
+3. Input numbers to see how the visualizations change based on your data.

+## Contributing
+Contributions are welcome!
+This project is specifically created for the PyCon event, and we encourage you to use it for learning and demonstration purposes.
+However, please refrain from making any changes to the core codebase during the event.
+If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request after the event.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact
+For inquiries or issues, please contact:
+- Name: Shaghayegh Bagherian
+- Email: shaqayeq.bbb@gmail.com

+# Acknowledgments
+This project was developed as part of a visualization data in Jupyter Notebook presentation in PyCon, aimed at enhancing understanding of mathematical concepts through visualization data using Jupyter Notebook

+### Future Development and Startup Initiative
+The mentioned program is a base step of an online platform that can visualize more mathematics data that is submitted in PyCon US 2025.
+As the project grows, we plan to include even more advanced features and educational resources.
+Stay connected with us!
+You can also check the [GitHub link](https://github.com/VizAI-platform/Visualization-Of-Mathematic) for more information about our startup.

+All in all, I want to dedicate this program to women and girls who faced problems in education due to gender discrimination and were forbidden from learning and education.
+We hope that in addition to facilitating learning, it will also be a step toward solving the problem of these struggling girls and women

+Special thanks to the PyCon community to create collaborative space for learning and sharing knowledge.

   ## Installation

 To run this project locally, follow these steps: